Edward Carter (of Blenheim): Career

 John Carter had patented (claimed) 9350 acres of land immediately south of Monticello plantation in Albemarle County in 1730.
 John Carter also acquired 10,000 acres in Amherst County.
 Both parcels would become Edward's inheritance, and he acquired additional adjacent land in Albemarle County, on which he built a house known as "Blenheim".
 Carter farmed it using indentured but mostly using enslaved labor.
 He also established a forge, as discussed below.
 Carter was by far the largest taxpayer and slaveholder in Albemarle County in 1782, with 237 slaves, 198 cattle, 62 horses and mules, and 4 carriage wheels.
 According to the first Virginia tax census following the American Revolutionary War, in 1787, Edward Carter Esq. owned 112 enslaved people above age 16 in Albemarle County, as well as 115 younger slaves, 60 horses, and 116 cattle.

 Carter first represented Albemarle County in the House of Burgesses, during the 1766–1768 term, when he defeated veteran Henry Fry.

-In 1768, Edward Carter joined with local notables Thomas Walker, William Cabell and Alexander Trent to finance John Wilkerson, who founded the Albemarle Iron Works (Wilkinson holding 1/3 of the stock and each of the rest owning 1/6 of the corporation) In 1776 Carter was among the signers of a petition against subversion of religious freedom (alongside George Gilmer, Philip Mazzei, Jacob Moon and others).
+In 1768, Edward Carter joined with local notables Thomas Walker, William Cabell and Alexander Trent to finance John Wilkerson, who founded the Albemarle Iron Works (Wilkinson holding 1/3 of the stock and each of the rest owning 1/6 of the corporation) In 1776 Carter was among the signers of a petition against subversion of religious freedom (alongside George Gilmer, Filippo Mazzei, Jacob Moon and others).
 Major General William Phillips, the surrendered British commander, was housed at Blenheim before being exchanged for captured American General Benjamin Lincoln in 1780.
 And Carter was among the many Amherst County property owners who in 1782 filed for property impressed or taken for public service in that county during the conflict.

 Death and legacy

-In his final years Edward Carter moved to near Fredericksburg, where he and his wife lived at a townhouse which would later be destroyed by fire (and start a conflaguration which destroyed nearly half of that city) in 1807.
+In his final years Edward Carter moved to near Fredericksburg, where he and his wife lived at a townhouse which would later be destroyed by fire (and start a conflagration which destroyed nearly half of that city) in 1807.
 His daughter Elizabeth and her husband lived nearby at his Roxbury plantation in Spotsylvania County.
 Edward Carter died in 1793, having written a will in 1792, which was duly admitted to probate in Spotsylvania County, despite freeing some enslaved.
 The Library of Virginia has also acquired some of the Carter family papers.

 Carter's Blenheim manor house disappeared before 1840, and Congressman Andrew Stevenson acquired the underlying land and erected a now-historic house.
 However, another part of the original Carter property is now cultivated as Blenheim Vineyards, which includes a tasting room.